-Business Culture and Strategy (HP6R 48) develops the business management skills introduced in Year 1 in the Unit Managing People and Organisations (J4DK 47).
-As this Unit is completed in Semester 1 it may help students integrate their research for their Graded Unit 2 project.
+Business Culture and Strategy (HP6R 48) develops the business management skills introduced in Year 1 in Managing People and Organisations (J4DK 47).
+It is completed in Semester 1 and this may help students integrate their research for their Graded Unit 2 project.